Pcolar/INLS560-Project/README.md

 All code and instructions will be available from this github repository.

-Full documentation will be up sometime in December.
+For information on how to get started with usage, please see our [Getting Started](Getting_Started.md).

 ##Contributing

 Once the intital project is realized, we'd love to have contributors help continue to automate the workflow.
-Other automatoin steps can include automatically OCRing the text as well as pulling more metadata from the files.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ##Contributors